matt-ball/postman-local/README.md

 ### `postman sync`

-Will update your collection via the Postman API, converting all the files back to the Postman Collection format.
+Convert the files created with `postman bootstrap` back to the Postman Collection format.

+### `postman update`

+Updates the collection within Postman via Postman API with your local changes.

 ## Other